itom-project/itom-project.github.io/mainsite_hidden/source/features/python.rst

 The Command console is for direct input and output of python commands.
 Additionally, the scripting window allows to create own scripts and offers tabs for browsing between several scripts.
-For writing and revising your programm code we have included syntax highlighting, auto completion, debugging possibilities, workspace introspection and much more...
+For writing and revising your program code we have included syntax highlighting, auto completion, debugging possibilities, workspace introspection and much more...
 The IDE is highly customizable - Dark Theme, colors, fonts, indentation, dockable windows, etc.

 .. image:: ..\\_static\\features\\itomdebug.png